Harishpmkumar/php_ajax_crud_project/README.md

 <h2>Simple CRUD project using AJAX</h2>

-This is a simple PHP CRUD (Create, Read, Update, Delete) application that allows you to perform basic CRUD operations on a MySQL database.
+This is a simple PHP CRUD (Create, Read, Update, Delete) application that allows you to perform basic CRUD operations on a MySQL(phpmyadmin) database.

 ## Files